iamtimsmith/iamtimsmith-com/content/posts/first-experiences-with-material-ui.md

 ---
 title: First Experiences with Material UI
-date: '2021-12-27T06:00:00.000Z'
+date: "2021-12-27T06:00:00.000Z"
-seoDescription: >-
+excerpt: >-
     In this post, I'll be talking about my first experiences with it and some of the benefits and challenges I've found while getting started.
 published: true
 ---